t rowe price vs fidelity 401k

 Our Recommendations

-Mutual Funds: T. Rowe Price is known for its funds, but the other three brokers have their own fund lineups.
-T. Rowe Price funds also appear in brokerage accounts at Schwab and Fidelity, and we rank those two highest overall.
+Mutual Funds: T. Rowe Price is famous for its mutual funds and ETFs, but the other three companies in this faceoff have their own lineups.
+Plus, T. Rowe Price funds are available inside brokerage accounts at Schwab and Fidelity, who are our top two picks here.

 New Account Promotions